wolfSSL/wolfssl/wrapper/CSharp/wolfCrypt-FIPS/README.md

 cannot be freed while the module is using it.
 Releasing it runs the module's free routine, then zeroes and frees the memory.
-In the FAILED state, or after the algorithm's CAST failed, the module refuses its RNG, RSA, ECC and DH free routines; the wrapper still zeroes the structure and counts the refusal in `FipsModule.RefusedFreeCount`.
+In the FAILED state, or after the algorithm's CAST failed, the module refuses its RNG, RSA, ECC and DH free routines.
+The wrapper still zeroes the structure and counts the refusal in `FipsModule.RefusedFreeCount`, but state the module allocated behind it (such as the DRBG's V and C) stays in memory unzeroized; after a module failure, end the process.

 **Files.**